armchairancap/xx-tribler-haven/README.md

 Also remember to check your privacy assumptions for Tribler by reading their documentation.
 Note that files seeded in Tribler can be found and downloaded by others.
 You may encrypt them before seeing, if that's what you need, but this PoC does not consider such use cases.

+As an aside, I've seen some people in the Trible community asking for other "popular" chat app integrations.
+If your chat reveals users' metadata (such as IP addresses), why even bother using Tribler?
+You can pay for a VPN and be done with it.

+##### How do Haven and Tribler limit access

+Considering that my patch removes Tribler's API authentication, does that mean anyone can access it?

+No, if you look at the patch in ./build/tribler, you'll see it allows direct access only to localhost, so it's secure on single user systems.

+But if you change Docker network from `host` to `bridge` and also expose port 3100, then it may be accessible over LAN which is a different story, and for that use case we should better add a reverse TLS proxy with authentication than expose Tribler itself.

 #### iFrame (v2, v1)

 We shouldn't use iFrame in the first place.
-But it's easy to do and v2 is also easy to use with some very small security compromises.
+But it's easy to do and v2 is also easy to use with some very small security compromises. *Theoretically* the parent frame could impact the child frame, but the patches are tiny and easy to review.

 Other ways: